 “Children have opportunities to choose resources and join in planned activities.
 They are confident, enjoy learning and are happy and settled … Children develop the skills they need for later learning.
 They learn to cooperate and recognise the value of working together.”
 Ofsted report, 2019

-Free-flow play allows children to follow through their play ideas in the most appropriate place their concentration is maintained and the opportunity to move into a new space will often extend their play and offer opportunities for involvement of additional children.
+Free-flow play allows children to follow through their play ideas without interruption.
+Their concentration is maintained and the opportunity to move into a new space will often extend their play and offer opportunities for involvement of additional children.

-The Foundation Stage is organised into areas of learning.
+The EYFS is organised into these areas of learning:

 The Prime Areas are particularly important for igniting children’s curiosity and enthusiasm for learning.
 They are the most essential for children’s healthy development and future learning.
 Children mostly develop these areas first.

 As children grow, their learning in the prime areas helps them develop skills in these specific areas: